drcjar/work-related-ild-talk-sanfran-march-2017/work-related-ild-talk-sanfran-march-2017.md

 # MCQs

-## Which of the three chemical exposures causing ILD was work-related?
+## Which of the three chemical exposures causing ILD was not work-related?

 ##